datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 $$L(y, f(x))$$

+In theory we can use any loss function that reflect discrepancy between the observations and the predictions.
+In practice however, there are a few popular loss functions which tend to be used for a wide variety of problems.
+Many of the loss functions used in practice are **likelihood-based**, i.e. negative log-likelihoods.

+### Likelihood-based Loss Functions

 ## The Risk Function

 While the loss function measures the accuracy of a prediction after the outcome is observed.
 At the time we make the prediction however, the true outcome is still